NW-PaGe/PlasmidPreview/README.md

 either leave organism in params.sh blank, or insert species of interest per formatting above in --list_organisms ie Klebsiella_pneumoniae
 **Note:** A single organism value is applied to all samples in the run, for mixed species runs, run separately.

-If the plasmid/chromosome for a given plasmid result is ambiguous, treat  the contig as a possible plasmid sequence for filtering-  this workflow is a screen, and we want to increase the chances of detecting plasmids at the expense of potentially having some false positives- we do not want to have false negative plasmid calls (ie miss samples that should really go to long-read sequencing for more definitive plasmid detection analysis)

 ## How MOB-recon and AMRFinderPlus Results Are Combined

 MOB-recon and AMRFinderPlus answer different but complementary questions: